 1️⃣ Establish a regular cadence

 Consistent check-ins are vital because open and regular communication are the building blocks a healthy relationship.
 Research from Gallup shows that employees are 3 times more likely to be engaged at work if they have managers who hold regular meetings with them.
 We’ve found that checking in with each team member for at least 30 minutes once a week or every other week works best.
-Use the 15Five 1-on-1 feature to organize and track 1:1 meetings to ensure consistency.
+Set your 1-on-1s to be recurring to allow 15Five to auto create, schedule, and end 1-on-1s for you.
+Maintaining accurate information on each 1-on-1 agenda is crucial to ensure meetings are organized and tracked properly.

 Along with establishing a cadence, we have an option to Copy link to 1-on-1 that can be found on your 'My 1-on-1s' page (see the screenshot below) or on any 1-on-1 agenda.
 What does it do?
 It copies a static link that will always take you and the other person to your current 1-on-1 agenda.
 This is especially helpful when the link is pasted into an existing calendar invite, as it will always direct both people to their current 1-on-1.
 Even better, do this for everyone that you have a standing 1-on-1 with so that you can easily get to your most current 1-on-1 agenda as soon as the meeting begins.